VenkataNaren/TaskManagementAPISuite/README.md

 Goto the base folder of the application and execute the following command to launch the application.
 'mvn spring-boot:run'

 The application will be available at Swagger UI [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/)

-You can replace the jetty plugin with something you feel comfortable using as well but make sure we have clear instructions to run your application.